TITLE 89: SOCIAL SERVICES

 c) Procedures for Filing an Objection

-1) An objection regarding a certification decision must be in writing and must be received at the Department's Springfield office on or before the tenth calendar day from the date of the applicant's receipt of the notice of the objectionable action.
-If the objection is not received before the close of business on the tenth calendar day, the objection shall be disregarded.
+1) An objection regarding a certification decision must be in writing and must be received at the Department's Springfield office on or before the 10th calendar day after the date of the applicant's receipt of the notice of the objectionable action.
+If the objection is not received before the close of business on the 10th tenth calendar day, the objection shall be disregarded.

 2) Each objection must contain a full and concise statement of the facts and circumstances of the action that is alleged to be objectionable, legally or otherwise, and a statement of the relief sought.

 A) The Department may request additional details at any time.

 B) Failure to supply any information requested by the Department will be cause for dismissal of the objection.

 d) Upon receipt of written objection, the Department shall immediately review the certification decision in question and shall issue a written response.
 The certification decision shall not be considered final until any relevant objections are resolved.

 e) The decision of the Director is final and shall be sent by certified mail, return receipt requested, or by any other means that allows the Department to document and confirm receipt by the applicant of the decision.

 (Source: Amended at 42 Ill.
 Reg.
 20653, effective January 1, 2019)